puppetlabs/puppetlabs-f5/README.markdown

 * F5 device configuration.
 * Puppet device configuration.

-###Setup Requirements **OPTIONAL**
+###Setup Requirements

 As F5 devices cannot run Puppet natively we require the use of a proxy system.
 This system must be running Puppet and have the "Savon"(http://www.savonrb.com) Ruby gem installed on it for working with the SOAP api.

 The following profile class would deploy an appropriate configuration as well as setup a cron job to run the F5 configuration once an hour.

 ```puppet
     class profile::f5_proxy(